Subhamathi-thiruvenkatam/Subhamathi-thiruvenkatam/README.md

 - 👋 Hi, I’m @Subhamathi-thiruvenkatam
-- 👀 I’m interested in Earth science and CNN concepts
+- 🌱 I’m interested in Earth science and sustainability concepts.
+With a passion for environmental conservation , I am keen to bridge the gap between sustainability and technology
-- 🌱 I’m currently learning ML and CNN uses in Geo Informatics
-- 💞️ I’m looking to collaborate on projects related to my field
+- 📖 Education : GIS and Remote Sensing
 - 📫 How to reach me subhamathithiruvenkatam@gmail.com

 <!---